christophebiocca/network_clipboard/README.md

 TODO
 ----

-- Go either full-blocking (with threads) or full-async, not the current godawful hybrid.
 - Figure out if there's a way not to write to the linux middle-mouse button clipboard.
 - Test on Windows.
 - Test on more complicated networks.